 Since then, scientists at ViiV Healthcare have been working hard to find new ways of limiting the impact of HIV to the 38 million people living with HIV worldwide by identifying new therapeutic solutions including antiretroviral drug candidates with unique mechanisms of action.

-In 2015, ViiV Healthcare struck an innovative public-private partnership with the University of North Carolina at Chapel Hill and Qura Therapeutics.
-Together, establishing the UNC Cure Centre, which focuses on the latest scientific approaches to fighting HIV.
+In 2015, ViiV Healthcare struck an innovative public-private partnership with the University of North Carolina at Chapel Hill, establishing Qura Therapeutics which focuses on developing a cure for HIV.
 This includes investigational work on “Induce and Reduce”, a strategy which attempts to make any hidden HIV visible to the immune system and attempts to enhance the patient’s immune system to combat the virus.

 And nearly forty years on, Marty continues to work to find new ways to treat and prevent HIV transmission, in her role as clinical director for ViiV Healthcare.
 She is optimistic about the strides that have been made in HIV treatment – and the outlook for innovation in HIV.

 “We’ve pretty much given people their lives back,” said Marty.
 “It’s a hopeful time.”